 One of the issues I see in many SAP Commerce project is the lacking developer tooling, especially around project setup, packaging, deployment etc.

-This prompted me to write and share various tools with the wider developer audience, which can be found here:
+This prompted me to write and share various tools with the wider developer audience.

 Everything is licensed under Apache License 2.0

 SAP Commerce Gradle Plugin

 Update 2021-04-27: SAP Commerce Gradle Plugin is officially part of the SAP open-source GithHub organization since end of 2020

 This plugin enables you to do the following with Gradle: